|

 information about the condition of a home, always obtain an impartial third-party

+opinion by an expert in the field of home inspection.
+Q) Can a house fail a home inspection?
 A) No. A professional home inspection is an examination of the current condition

 of your home.
 It is not an appraisal, which determines market value, or a municipal